-- 4. Consider Limited Guardianship when the following conditions are met: - 1.
-The child was removed from the parent(s) through a VPA or the child is a dependent of CA or tribe. - 2.
-A determination is made through the shared planning process that it is not in the best interests of the child to pursue reunification, adoption or Title 13 Guardianship. - 3.
+- 1. The child was removed from the parents through a Voluntary Placement Agreement (VPA) or the child is a dependent of DCYF. - 2.
+A determination is made through the SPM that it is not in the best interests of the child to pursue reunification or adoption. - 3.
+The plan of guardianship is in the best interest of the child. - 4.
+The proposed caregiver has the ability to meet the child's special needs without DCYF case management and caseworker support and the caregiver: - 1.
+Can make a commitment to parent the child until adulthood. - 2.
+Has a significant relationship with the child. - 3.
+Has an approved family home study, per the Completing Home Studies policy or the Placing with and Supporting Unlicensed Relatives and Suitable Persons policy. - 5.
+The Permanency Planning Matrix DCYF CWP\0088 publication has been reviewed with the proposed caregiver. - 6.
+The child and a sibling are in the same placement, the permanent plan is chapter 13.36 RCW guardianship for that sibling and guardianship is also in the best interests of this child. - 7.
+There is reason to know children are or may be Indian children and the tribes are involved and requesting a guardianship.
+If a guardianship subsidy is being requested the child and the prospective guardian must meet GAP eligibility requirements. - 8.
+The child (as age and developmentally appropriate) has been consulted regarding the potential benefits and risks of the permanency plan and the child has stated preference for the identified plan. - 3.
+Consider chapter 11.130 RCW guardianship of a minor when the following conditions are met: - 1.
+The child was removed from the parent(s) through a VPA or the child is a dependent of DCYF. - A determination is made through the shared planning process that it is not in the best interests of the child to pursue reunification, chapter 13.36 RCW guardianship, or adoption. - 3.
 The plan is in the best interest of the child. - 4.
-The proposed caregiver has the ability to meet the child's special needs without CA case management and social worker support and: - 1.
-Can make a commitment to parent the child until adulthood. - 2.
-Has a significant relationship with the child. - 5.
-If placement has been made with the proposed caregiver, the caregiver must have an approved family home study per 5330 Family Home Study or Unlicensed Placements policy. - 6.
-The Permanency Planning Supports and Resources Matrix has been reviewed with the proposed caregiver. - 7.
-The child and sibling are in the same placement, the permanent plan is limited guardianship for that sibling and limited guardianship is also in the best interests of this child. - 8.
-If the child is considered an Indian as defined in the Federal Indian Child Welfare Act and the tribe(s) is involved and requesting limited guardianship. - 5.
-Limited guardianship actions may be initiated by the any person believing the child or youth should have a guardian in Superior Court and for the matter to be heard by Superior Court the Juvenile Court must waive its exclusive jurisdiction. - 4.
-Long-Term Foster or Relative Care Agreements must only be considered when children are age 16 and over and all the following conditions are met: - 1.
-The child was removed from the parents and is dependent. - 2.
-A determination is made through the shared planning process that it is not in the best interest of the child to pursue legal permanency options: reunification, adoption, guardianship or limited guardianship. - 3.
-The plan is in the best interest of the child and the child needs the stability offered by this living arrangement. - 4.
-Compelling reasons per Compelling Reasons policy must be reviewed at every court hearing and the court must find that the compelling reasons still exist and are documented in FamLink. - 5.
-The child has made a significant connection to the caregiver and has resided with the caregiver for over six months. - 6.
-The Permanency Planning Supports and Resources Matrix has been reviewed with the proposed caregiver.
+The proposed caregiver has the ability to meet the child's special needs without DCYF case management and caseworker support and: